The time scale of redundancy between prosody and linguistic context: Introduction

-To test these hypotheses, we build on the approach of \citet{wolf2023quantifying}, quantifying the redundancy between prosody and linguistic context as mutual information, which we estimate using pre-trained language models and a dataset of people reading aloud English audiobooks.
-We extend their approach to investigate the time scale of this redundancy by limiting the past and future linguistic context available to our models.
-We vary context lengths parametrically, from 1 to 10 words for both past and future contexts, and analyze how the redundancy changes across time for several prosodic features: pitch, loudness, duration, pause, and prominence.
-Our main results, averaged across these features, can be seen in \cref{fig:average}.
-These results confirm that prosody is only redundant with short-term future context (up to 2 words), but with relatively longer-term past context (up to 8 words)---in agreement with our hypotheses.
-This advances our understanding of the role of prosody in natural spoken communication.
+To test these hypotheses, we quantify the redundancy between prosody and linguistic context as their mutual information, which we estimate using pre-trained language models, following \citet{wolf2023quantifying}.
+Notably, we extend their approach to investigate the time scale of this redundancy by jointly varying context lengths parametrically, from 0 to 9 words for both past and future contexts.\footnote{In addition to examining the effects of the length of the past and future contexts separately, we also considered different combinations of past and future context lengths in order to identify the most predictive combination.} We then analyze how redundancy changes across time for several commonly discussed prosodic features: pitch, loudness, duration, pause, and prominence.

+Our main results, averaged across all prosodic features considered are shown in \cref{fig:average} (see \cref{fig:results} for feature-specific results).
+In line with our hypotheses, these results demonstrate that prosody is redundant with relatively long-term past linguistic context (up to 8 words), but is only redundant with short-term future context (up to 2 words).
+This finding advances our understanding of the dynamics of the redundancy between linguistic context and prosody, with potential implications for the role of prosody in natural spoken communication.